-The resulting X pattern on the dial makes the watch quite similar to the Bvlgari Diagono Retrograde Moonphase that was unveiled last Summer.
+The resulting X pattern on the dial makes the Sotirio similar to the Diagono Retrograde Moonphase that the jeweler has unveiled last back in 2008.

-This is, as far as I know, the first wrist-watch that doesn’t bear a larger than life BVLGARI logo on its bezel and this is really a good thing.
+This is, as far as I know, the first wristwatch that doesn’t bear a larger-than-life BVLGARI logo on its bezel and this is a good thing.

 Movement: Caliber BVL 250, automatic, in-house, Swiss Made

 Power reserve: 55 hours

 Dial: Silver with golden numerals and hour markers

 Case-back: Sapphire with rose gold “hunter” back cover